 Go drop a new piece of equipment in a desert with constant sand storms.
 The equipment will more than likely quickly fail.
 The conditions from a supervolcano I imagine to be much worse than a sandstorm.

-In the U.S. there are roughly 2,400 hydropower plants.
+For example, in the U.S. there are roughly 2,400 hydropower plants.
 Each has its own unique construction.
 While many are old and outdated.

 - Runner blades